 Transient hyperinsulinism can occur in infants with no predisposing factors such as those listed above.
 More research is needed to understand why transient hyperinsulinism occurs.
 Some syndromes also present in the newborn period with hyperinsulinaemic hypoglycaemia.
-In infants with Beckwith Weidermann syndrome, an overgrowth syndrome, up to 50 per cent have been observed to develop hyperinsulinaemic hypoglycaemia.
+In infants with Beckwith Weidemann syndrome, up to 50 per cent have been observed to develop hyperinsulinaemic hypoglycaemia.
+Other syndromes were CHI could be a feature include Turner Syndrome and Kabuki Syndrome.